acend/container-basics-training/content/labs/010.0/_index.en.md

 For this exercise we are creating our own network with `docker network create docker-techlab`.
 If you now rerun the list command for Docker networks you should see the newly created network.

-To make the backend accessable/visible to the fronend (via Container-NAMES) you have to run both containers with the `--network` option:
+To make the backend accessable/visible to the frontend (via Container-NAMES) you have to run both containers with the `--network` option:

 ```bash
 $ docker run -d --network docker-techlab --name apache-php -v /home/[path]/php-app:/var/www/html -p8080:80 php:7-apache